kvxni/Fruit-Basket/README.md

 Version 20201214

-	-Added documentaion
+	- Added documentaion
+	- Fixed collision on the third level.
+	- Added a way to get more lives.

 Version 20201213

-	-Added 3 levels
+	- Added 3 levels
-	-Added a screen indicating the level
+	- Added a screen indicating the level
-	-Increased the difficulty in each level
+	- Increased the difficulty in each level

 Version 20201209